major/major.io/content/post/2019-10-20-install-chromium-with-vaapi-on-fedora-30.md

 that some videos play without much impact on the battery.
 Other videos cause the fans to spin wildly and your battery life plummets.

-Intel designed a specification called [VA API] (most people omit the space and call it *VAAPI*) and it offers up device drivers to applications running on your system.
+Intel designed a specification called [VA API], often called *VAAPI* (without the space), and it offers up device drivers to applications running on your system.
 It provides a pathway for those applications to access certain parts of the graphics processing hardware directly.
 This increases performance, lowers CPU usage, and increases battery life.

 In this post, you will learn how to get VAAPI working on your Fedora 30 system and how to use it along with a Chromium build that has VAAPI patches already